Functions

 If Error

-Specify alternate actions to handle an error without stopping your flow.
+Specifies alternate actions to handle an error without stopping your flow.

-Return Error Return an error and end the flow.
+Returns an error and end the flow.

-Return Error If Return an error and halt the flow if a conditional test is true.
-If you want to conditionally stop a flow but under normal circumstances so it doesn't appear as an error, use Continue If instead.
+If you want to conditionally stop a flow, but under normal circumstances so it doesn't appear as an error, use Continue If instead.

 File